Just Landed: Sky, Netflix, And Prime Video Available For Free Many With Huge Fines

 The IPTV service offered unlimited access to Sky, Netflix and Amazon Prime Video.
 All the arrested had been subscribing.

-IPTV services cost approximately PS8.50 per month, which is considerably less than the costs of all these legitimate services.
+IPTV services cost approximately PS8.50 per month, which is considerably less than the costs of all these legitimately purchased services.

 You get access for free to many paid-for services at that price.